harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-memory-hog.md

 ---

 ## Introduction
-- This fault consumes the memory resources on the application container on specified memory in megabytes.
+- This fault can stress the memory resources on the application container on specified memory in megabytes.
 - It simulates conditions where app pods experience memory spikes either due to expected or undesired processes thereby testing how the overall application stack behavior.

 :::tip Fault execution flow chart